-PhD student in Computer Science and Engineering at University of Bologna.
+Researcher at the Department of Computer Science and Engineering, University of Bologna.

 Research Work